Nelzouki22/nterview/Home.md

 15. Given an integer and two numbers i and j, swap bits at these positions in this integer - [SwapTwoBits.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/bits/SwapTwoBits.java)
 16. Initially there is a number n.
 Two players start playing a game turn by turn.
 Each player has to replace the number n written on the board by n-2^k (for some k >= 0 such that 2^k < n) - [WinnerWithBeautifulNumber.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/bits/WinnerWithBeautifulNumber.java)
 17. Square of a number without using * or ^ operator - [SquareOfNumber.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/bits/SquareOfNumber.java)
+18. Find two missing number where there are n-2 unique numbers in range 1 to n.
+Find one missing and one repeated number where all numbers are in range 1 to n.
+[MissingNumbers.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/bits/MissingNumbers.java)
 ###Dynamic Programming###
 1. Given a sequence of words, and a limit on the number of characters that can be put in one line (line width).
 Put line breaks in the given sequence such that the lines are printed neatly.
 [AdjustWordsInLine.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/dynamic/AdjustWordsInLine.java)
 2. Find longest bitonic subsequence in an array.
 Bitonic subsequence first increases and then decreases - [BitonicSequence.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/dynamic/BitonicSequence.java)